Fitch upgrades Turkey to investment grade

 Turkey will not automatically be included in benchmark investment grade bond indexes because other agencies would have to follow suit.
 Moody's rates Turkey one notch below investment grade, while S&P puts it a rung lower still.

-Prime Minister Tayyip Erdogan, who has presided over the transformation of Turkey's economy in the last decade, has long argued that the ratings agencies have underestimated Turkey.
+Prime Minister Tayyip Erdogan, who has presided over the transformation of Turkey's economy in the last decade, has long criticised the ratings agencies' failure to award investment grade to Turkey.

 "The upgrade to investment grade reflects a combination of an easing in near-term macro-financial risks as the economy heads for a soft landing," Fitch said.
 "Fitch believes that the Turkish economy is on track to return to a sustainable growth rate, having narrowed the current account deficit and lowered inflation after overheating in 2011."